YangletLiu/Tensor_Sparse_Coding/README.md

   Then through cofficience learning and dictionary learning.
 We get a reconstruct tensor with high PSNR.

-2 The process can be seeing from the next picture
+2 The resulted picture is:

-/home/hanlu/Pictures/sparsecoding.png
+Tensor_Sparse_Coding/python sparse coding/result/sparsecoding.png